Last Updated: 7/28/2023 | July 28th, 2023

 - Deutsche Bank (Germany, Poland, Czech Republic, Spain, Portugal and Italy)

 - Banca Nazionale del Lavoro (Italy)

-- Scotiabank (Canada, Caribbean, Peru, Chile and Mexico)
+- Scotiabank (Canada, Caribbean, Peru, Chile, and Mexico)

 - Westpac (Australia, New Zealand, Fiji, Vanuatu, Cook Islands, Samoa, Tonga, Papua New Guinea, and Solomon Islands)

-Avoiding Credit Card Fees
+2. Avoid Credit Card Fees

-For non-US citizens, check the following websites that list cards that might not charge an overseas fee:
+For non-US citizens, check the following websites that list cards that might not charge any overseas fees:

-Minimizing the Exchange Rate “Penalty”
+3. Minimize the Exchange Rate “Penalty”